-Universal Training Academy appreciates the value of workplace and industry experience and recognises that candidates will acquire vocational skills and knowledge from a variety of sources other than formal training.
+Universal Training Academy appreciates the value of workplace and industry experience and recognizes that candidates will acquire vocational skills and knowledge from a variety of sources other than formal training.
 These skills are legitimate irrespective of how they were acquired, and the RPL process is designed to provide validation of such relevant skills.

 Candidates who believe they have already obtained current skills and knowledge that would otherwise be covered in the qualification / unit of competence for which they intend to attain should apply for RPL at the time of enrolment.
 The candidate’s skills and knowledge will be assessed and validated, and where appropriate units of competency acknowledged and face-to-face training reduced.

 As part of the Universal Training Academy enrolment policy, trainers will advise candidates of the availability of RPL policy, explain what the process involves and how it relates to the attainment of the qualification in some circumstances.
 Trainers will remind candidates of this option progressively throughout their time in training in order to provide multiple opportunities for candidates to engage in the RPL process.